Spiritual Gifts in the Church

 The Greek word μέγας (megas), translated as best, has been misunderstood to imply that some gifts are more desirable than others.
 However, megas is more accurately translated as "great," as it is elsewhere in The New Testament.
 Paul is really saying, "These are GREAT gifts, so eagerly desire them!"

 The "more excellent way" is obviously the LOVE described in 1 Corinthians, chapter 13.
-It's not the love that's commonly discussed or sung about, even in Church gatherings, where not all Christians are on speaking terms, and some would never attend meetings outside their denomination.
-Clearly, Paul is speaking of a higher form of love.
+It's not the love that's commonly discussed or sung about, even in Church gatherings.
+God's love transcends denominational boundaries and brings believers together in unity, enabling us to minister effectively to one another across all church fellowships.

 The Greek word ἀγάπη (agapē), translated as love in the 13th chapter, refers to God's love, a fruit of the Spirit.
 Agape is distinct from emotional affection, or the brotherly love (philadelphia) mentioned in Romans 13:10 and elsewhere.

 Paul is urging the Corinthians to earnestly desire the great spiritual gifts, and he'll show them an unselfish, more excellent way to exercise them — agape love.
-Love was never to displace the gifts as some have wrongly taught; love is to motivate their use in the Church.
+Love and spiritual gifts work together in perfect harmony — love provides the motivation while gifts provide the means to minister effectively.

 Immediately after chapter 13, Paul states, "PURSUE love, and DESIRE spiritual gifts …" (1 Corinthians 14:1, emphasis added), followed by detailed instructions on how to properly operate spiritual gifts in the Church, signifying their importance.